Diabetes in Schools Website User Terms

 1.2 By using this Website you may learn about diabetes and diabetes management, including by reading the information published on the Website and by registering for, and participating in training courses.

-1.4 Subject to clause 1.5, you agree to keep your Access Code confidential.
-You must inform Diabetes Australia immediately by phone (and follow up this phone call as soon as practicable in writing) or email after becoming aware of, or after suspecting that, any of your Access Codes has become known to a person.
+1.4 You agree to keep your Access Code confidential.
+You must inform Diabetes Australia immediately by phone on 1800 637 700 (and follow up this phone call as soon as practicable in writing or email to [email protected]) after becoming aware of, or after suspecting that, your Access Code has become known to another person.

 1.5 You must not disclose your Access Code to another person.